Expert Guide: Incorporating Nawabi Elements in Textured Plaster Art

 - Lime plaster: Traditional and eco-friendly

 Working with plaster requires some practice.
 But once mastered, it offers endless creative possibilities.
+It's a forgiving medium that allows for corrections and changes during the creation process.

 Developing Your Artistic Voice with Plaster